4-day-old Zebrafish Embryo Micrograph Image

 This 4-day-old Zebrafish Embryo Micrograph Image won the Wellcome Image Awards 2014

-Here is was a normal looking image of what the embryo looks like.
+Here is a normal-looking image of what the embryo looks like.

 Here is what the little guy looks like floating in your freshwater aquarium.
 Not so alien-looking now, is it?